Mr-Precise/liberty-pre/README_EN.md

 `git clone --recursive https://github.com/Mr-Precise/liberty-pre`
 Use Visual Studio, Visual Studio Code + C# extension or Monodevelop/Dotdevelop for build
 Requirements: .net framework (msbuild) or Mono (xbuild) if on Linux/macOS.
-For successful build on Linux, Ubuntu 20.04/22.04 LTS and mono nightly (6.13) versions are required.
+For successful build and use on Linux, Ubuntu 20.04/22.04 LTS and mono nightly (6.13) versions are required.
 You can look into [.github/workflows/build.yml](.github/workflows/build.yml#L24)
 Example:
 ```sh